s-lasch/portfolio/exampleSite/content/blogs/feed-forward-net.md

 Now for the main part, which is training a model on our dataset.
 The process we must follow is:

 1. Set a random seed to ensure reproducibility.

-2. Call on our `Model()` class to mimic the network schema.
+2. Call on our `Model()` class to mimic the network diagram.

-3. We use BCE as our loss algorithm, as it handles logarithms.
+3. We use BCE as our loss algorithm, as it handles logarithms which are used in the sigmoid activation function.

-4. We use the [`torch.optim.Adam()`](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html) optimizer because it changes learning rate dynamically.
+4. We use the [`torch.optim.Adam()`](https://pytorch.org/docs/stable/generated/torch.optim.Adam.html) optimizer because it changes learning rate dynamically rather than wasting resources to find a suitable value.
 5. Train model for \\( x \\) number of epochs so long as the model doesn’t overfit or underfit data.

 ```python